{{flagHref}}

 Introduction

-In materials science, stress refers to the force applied per unit area of a material.
-It is a fundamental concept used to understand material behaviour under external loading.
-Stress plays a vital role in determining a material’s ability to withstand various loading conditions without failure.
-Engineers use stress calculations to design materials and structures that maintain strength, durability and performance under different conditions.
+In material science, stress refers to the force applied to a material per unit area.
+It is a critical concept used to understand how materials respond to external forces, and it plays a crucial role in determining a material's ability to withstand different types of loading conditions without failure.
+Stress is a key factor in designing materials and structures to ensure their strength, durability, and performance under different conditions.

 Definition of Stress

-Stress is mathematically defined as the force F applied to an object divided by the cross-sectional area A that receives the force:
+Stress is mathematically defined as the force F applied to an object divided by the cross-sectional area A over which the force is applied:

 Stress(σ)=F/A